-The Atlanta Regional Workforce Board's (ARWB) Career Resource Centers assist people seeking employment, training and education services.
-Your county of residence or your place of layoff determines which workforce board will assist you.
-Funding for training through ARWB is provided for residents who live in, or have been laid off from their jobs in Cherokee, Clayton, Douglas, Fayette, Gwinnett, Henry and Rockdale counties.
-For comprehensive education and employment services for youth in these counties, please review Youth Services and Programs.
+The Atlanta Regional Workforce Development Board's (ARWDB) Career Resource Centers assist people seeking employment, training and education services.
+Funding for training through ARWDB is provided for residents who live in, or have been laid off from their jobs in Cherokee, Clayton, Douglas, Fayette, Gwinnett, Henry and Rockdale counties.
+For youth services in these counties, please review Youth Services and Programs.
+View the listing of statewide workforce boards for service to other counties.

-Before You Complete the WIA Training Application, you should determine if you are eligible by reviewing the Eligibility Checklist (PDF) and the Priority of Service Policy (PDF).
+Before You Complete the WIOA Training Application, you should determine if you are eligible by reviewing the Eligibility Checklist and the Priority of Service Policy.

-What if I am not Eligible for WIA Training?
-If you determine that you are not eligible for WIA training, other services including career exploration, labor market information, job search resources and financial aid for scholarships, are available at the ARWB Career Resource Centers.
+What if I am not Eligible for WIOA Training?
+If you determine that you are not eligible for WIOA training, other services including career exploration, labor market information, job search resources and financial aid for scholarships, are available at the ARWDB Career Resource Centers.
 You can also check the Financial Aid Resources (PDF) and apply for the HOPE and Pell Grants which are also available for pre-requisite or developmental classes.
 Read about the recent changes to Georgia’s HOPE Grant and Scholarship program.

-If you are unable to determine your eligibility or if you need more direct assistance in completing your application, you may contact the Career Resource Center that serves your county of residence to register for an Application Workshop which is held twice a month.
+If you are unable to determine your eligibility or if you need direct assistance in completing your application, you may contact the Career Resource Center that serves your county of residence to register for an application workshop, held twice a month.

-View Commonly Asked Questions (PDF) - Basic information that will be helpful in completing the application.
+View Commonly Asked Questions information that will be helpful in completing the application.

 Applicants are responsible for insuring that all required documentation is attached to their application.
 Missing documentation will delay the process of your application.
 Anyone requiring assistance in completing the application can contact 404-463-3327 or firstname.lastname@example.org.